 REDUCE, REUSE, RETHINK PACKAGING

-The Horizon Europe project aims to tackling the challenge of revolutionizing sustainable packaging in alignment with the Green Deal’s objectives - carbon neutrality by 2050 and economically viable, 100% reusable or recyclable packaging in the EU market by 2030.
+The Horizon Europe project aims to address the challenge of revolutionizing sustainable packaging by aligning with the Green Deal's objectives – carbon neutrality by 2050 and economically viable, 100% reusable or recyclable packaging on the EU market by 2030.

-These innovations will be deployed in parallel to economical, industrial and environmental optimisation of reuse schemes demonstrated at large scale.
+These innovations will be deployed alongside the economic, industrial, and environmental optimization of reuse schemes demonstrated at a large scale.

 WHY R3PACK?